 Four "signature initiatives" [see sidebar below and more here] have been launched in the campaign.
 The initiatives arose through a three-year planning process that began when faculty leaders were asked to identify "big ideas" where private philanthropy could make a big difference.

 "What's been interesting here is the extent to which these signature initiatives have helped us open up conversations with new people who may not have an existing connection to Hopkins," says Fritz Schroeder, vice president for development and alumni relations.
 "That's really important to our success because we can't just rely here on our existing donor base.
 We need to attract new people to the Hopkins family if we're going to reach these ambitious goals."

-Following a Rising to the Challenge presentation last fall in Boston, Schroeder recalls, the parents of a current student returned home, jumped online, and made a $5,000 contribution to the American Cities initiative.
+Following a Rising to the Challenge presentation last fall in Boston, Schroeder recalls, the parents of a current student returned home, jumped online, and made a $5,000 contribution to the 21st Century Cities initiative.
 "They had never made a donation before," he adds.